Nikki Newman: Casting

-The role of Nikki Reed was portrayed by actress Erica Hope from May 11, 1978, to February 19, 1979 in 58 episodes.
-The role was recast with Scott, who began appearing on February 20, 1979.
-Scott recalled in 1989 that she was surprised to have received the role, as she hadn't acted in a few years.
+The role of Nikki Reed was portrayed by actress Erica Hope from May 11, 1978, to February 19, 1979, in 58 episodes.
+The role was recast with Melody Thomas Scott (then Melody Thomas), who began appearing on February 20, 1979.
+Scott recalled in 1989 that she was surprised to have received the role, as she had not acted in several years; in 2023, she further referred to her recast as an "emergency" due to Hope's dismissal, following conflicts with several cast members.
 In 1984, Robin Eisenman temporarily portrayed the role.

 In May 2001, Scott and the show's producers entered contract negotiations following rumors that she was unhappy because of Nikki's lack of airtime.
 Soap Opera Digest speculated that she was possibly joining General Hospital as Heather Webber.
 Three months later, controversy arose when Scott was seen moving personal belongings from her dressing room.
 However, speculation ended in August 2001, when it was announced that Scott had signed a contract to further extend her portrayal of Nikki.

 In May 2009, Nelson Branco of TV Guide Canada reported that Scott had been asked to accept a salary cut, or be taken off her contract and dropped to a recurring status.
 The actress reportedly refused either option.
 Scott later began contract negotiations again, which resulted in Nikki being written out of the soap opera after an agreement could not be met.
 Scott later signed another contract to continue her portrayal, but in 2011, the actress' future was left in uncertainty, because of the soap opera's financial issues.
 Scott expressed disappointment, stating: "It was not handled very well.
 I've been in this business since I was three and I know how this works.
 If a show is having problems with money or budget, they call the actor very respectfully and say, "We have a little financial crunch here.
 Let's try to work something out, okay?"
 That's what should have happened.
 The problem was that such a phone call was never made to me and I was left in the lurch."
 However, Scott renewed her contract and returned after an onscreen absence.

-In September 2022, a crossover event between The Young and the Restless and The Bold and the Beautiful was announced involving Scott’s character along with the B&B character of Deacon Sharpe.
-Scott’s appearance on The Bold and the Beautiful was September 26, 2022.
+In September 2022, a crossover event between The Young and the Restless and The Bold and the Beautiful was announced involving Scott’s character along with the Character Deacon Sharpe.
+Scott’s appearance on The Bold and the Beautiful occurred on September 26 of that year.